ze-ouyang/cupyint_doc/docs/source/tutorial.rst

 * data precision format: this set whether data is in float32 or float64.
 The former uses less memory but provides less accuracy.
 Here we will use float64.
 * integrand: function to be integrated.
 Here it is :math:`f(x)=\mathrm{sin}(x)`.
 * parameters: Parameters are with the integrand but we don't have parameters in this case.
 However, this is a general interface in **cupyint**, we can set this as :math:`1` in the integrand.
+* integral bounds: This is the integral limitation.
+In this example we set it as :math:`(0,1)`.
+* number of sampling points: This defines number of spaced points we have in each dimension.
+In this example we set it as :math:`20`.
+* boundary function: Other than the usual hyper-cubic integral limitations, we might meet cases in which integral limitations are functions of variables, i.e. :math:`x_1^2+x_2^2+x_3^2<1`.
+In the case here, we don't have a special boundary and we can input "None" instead.